KC4/WB9YSD Antarctic DXpedition at WAIS Divide

 HAM RADIO

 It is impossible for me to go to Antarctica without taking my Amateur Radio equipment!
-I hope to be able to operate it during my free time on the ice.
-How much free time there'll be, I don't know!
+In theory, I have about an hour a day for ham radio, if I'm lucky.
+That doesn't mean I'll be on the ham radio everyday.
+Emailing home, washing clothes, or shoveling about my tent all take up my "free" time.
 The work week on the ice is 54 hours long; 9 hour days, 6 days a week.
 We get off on Sunday, though we are expected to do some light work cleaning or maintaining equipment.

 Ham Radio has a long tradition in Antarctica.
 Here is Charles Bentley, our PI operating a Ham station in the late 1950's.
-He is still planning on visiting WAIS either this year or next!
+He is visited WAIS in 2009!
 Before satellites, Ham Radio and phone patches were the only way people could communicate back home to family.
 Today we have satellite cell phones.

 My Ham Radio Schedule

-I have no idea when there will be time for me to operate.
-When I know more, it'll be posted here.
 PLEASE DO NOT ASK FOR A SKED -- all requests will be ignored.
 Emails to my ARRL address will NOT be checked from the ice!
+Ham radio is NOT my primary mission, it is a hobby.
+I'll operate as I can.
+No promises.

 Here's some "sights" of McMurdo Station.